mifunetoshiro/kanjium/README.md

 3) TO-DO

    For the Japanese sentences, I wanted to include a "difficulty" scale by taking the Hayashi score (http://www.ideosity.com/ourblog/post/ideosphere-blog/2010/01/14/readability-tests-and-formulas#Hayashi) and word frequency into account.
 I think this would be an interesting bit of information, but I lack the programming skills to do it.<br />
    An example C# code by Christopher Brochtrup (cb4960) for calculating the Hayashi score can be found here: http://pastebin.com/196BBEpg.
-Hopefully one of you with the skills required will generate the data and make it or the script available to the public.
+Hopefully one of you with the skills required will generate the data and make it or the script available to the public, and hopefully merge it with this repository.